-The Harvard Medical School is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
-The Harvard Medical School designates this live activity for a maximum of 24.25 AMA PRA Category 1 Credits™.
+The Harvard Medical School designates this live activity for a maximum of 20.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- Main 2-day course (Lifestyle Medicine: Tools for Promoting Healthy Change): 13.75 AMA PRA Category 1 Credits™
+- Main 2-day course, Lifestyle Medicine: Tools for Promoting Healthy Change (June 9–10): 14.50 AMA PRA Category 1 Credits™